 During times of anxiety exercise helps to release the tension.
 I’m likely to attend a Zumba class.
 The music is like an injection of sunshine.
 Alternatively, I’d go swimming.
 In fact, swimming would be my top choice but I can’t always make it to the pool.
 The moment my body is submerged in the water I feel at peace.

 I don’t wear perfume daily, that’s for when I’m going out out.
 My favourite scent at the moment is River Islands’ Sky Gazing for day time.
 It reminds me of blue sky and aqua seas.
 In terms of my personal care products, I go for soothing or uplifting fragrances: lavender, ginger, citrus, damask rose, Ylang ylang or Geranium.
 They are well known for their healing properties in aromatherapy.
 My favourite cream is Skin Food.
 It’s a rich organic botanical cream which I use on my face, hand and lips.
 The fragrance is soothing to me.
-I keep a tube in my handbag.
+I keep a tube in my handbag and that helps me cope with anxiety on the go

 At home, I’ll light a candle which might have one or a few of the scents mentioned above.